US 'locked and loaded' after blaming Iran for Saudi oil attack | DW | 15.09.2019

 Washington says that satellite images show the attack was not launched from Yemen as Houthi rebels claimed.
-Both Iran and Iraq have rejected involvement in the attack that has threatened global oil supplies.
+Oil prices have surged in the wake of the attack.

 The United States doubled down on its claim that Iran was behind attacks on Saudi oil refineries on Sunday, despite Houthi rebels saying they launched the attack from Yemen.